wwwjwww/XRFix/README.md

-# Unity_code_detection
+# XRFix
-This repository contains the generated code and script framework used to generate the results in the 'XRFix: Exploring Bug Repair of XR Apps with LLMs]{XRFix: Exploring Bug Repair of Extended Reality Applications with Large Language Models' manuscript.
+This repository contains the generated code and script framework used to generate the results in the 'XRFix: Exploring Bug Repair of Extended Reality Applications with Large Language Models' manuscript.

 The folders are organized as follows.
 * ./Customized_codeql contains our specially designed queries for XR-related errors.